OP-ED

 Author

-• Dr Arun Pulikkotti
+• Dr Arun Pulikkottil

 Dr Arun Pulikkottil Jose is Deputy Director of the Centre for Digital Health, Public Health Foundation of India and Head of the Centre for Bridging Inequities in Digital Health, Centre for Chronic Disease Control (The BRIDGE Centre).
 Dr Jose is a physician and has done his MD in Community Medicine.
 He holds a Post Graduate Diploma in Management of Reproductive and Child Health Programmes from the IIPH and UNICEF, and is currently pursuing his PhD in Translational Research at Maastricht University, Netherlands.